How I Got Started

 Those Jelly switches were very interesting when they first came out.
 Collectors always like to see new things, and this was KTT's first attempt at dustproof stems, as well as a return to traditional Cherry style housings, which would hopefully help with frankenswitching.
 When we finally got them, they were really well-performing switches, and for the price, they were hard to beat.

-Since then Akko has come out with a few more switches that seem to fit in the Jelly series, with a Silver switch for reduced travel, and a Sakura Pink linear, and dustproof version of their CS Lavender Purple.
+Since then Akko has come out with a few more switches that seem to fit in the Jelly series, with a Silver switch for reduced travel, a Sakura Pink linear, and a dustproof version of their CS Lavender Purple.
 They have also dipped their feet into the idea of selling prelubed switches, and interestingly decided to pick one from each of their recent series to start with for their offerings.
 As of writing Akko has a prelubed Matcha Green, Lavender Purple, and Jelly White, likely with more on the way.
-While most of us were still waiting to get ahold of some of those, Akko released a fully updated chart with information on all their most recent switches and leaked a few new ones too.
+While most of us were still waiting to get a hold of some of those, Akko released a fully updated chart with information on all their most recent switches and leaked a few new ones too.

 Going back to the winglatch housings that KTT is still probably known best for, we have the Wine Red, Wine White, and Crystal switches.
 Now, these aren't out yet as of writing, but it is somewhat likely those Wine Reds are a spiritual successor to the KTT Wine Reds that threw me into this rabbit hole in the first place, so that's really cool.
 They are also likely to be pre-lubed only, at least according to a Taobao listing someone found.
 Also of note is that around the same time as the original KTT Wine Red switch there was also a KTT Wine White.
 This was linear, unlike the new one which is supposed to be tactile, but other than that we have surprisingly little information on those original Wine Whites.
 The next most interesting thing is the Akko Crystal will be KTT's first attempt at a fully transparent switch.
 Finally, on the same post they announced these new switches, Akko teased a new silent switch to be coming soon.
 If this is made by KTT as nearly all of their most recent switches have been, this will also be another first for the manufacturer.